 Ranger John was graciously giving me a tour of the park via tram and we picked up a few extra birders along the way.
 We [...]

 I had a great time speaking Connecticut Ornithological Association last week.
 I was honored to be part of a Cornell/Birdchick sandwich.
 Marshall Iliff from eBird spoke before me and I was followed by Steve Kress of Project Puffin.
 I was kind of the cheesy filling that brings the sandwich together.
-I tested out some new material [...]
+I tested out some [...]

 Watching as much tv and movies as I do, I frequently find myself in places that are practically celebrities from being used so much as sets so much.
 My recent project was last minute and I didn’t realize where all we would be working and one morning as I was being driven to my daily [...]